Anabolic Steroids: Abuse by Athletes

 When steroids are used continuously for months and months, more serious side effects can occur:

-• Appearance: In men, chronic abuse of anabolic steroids can cause the breasts to enlarge.
+In men, chronic abuse of anabolic steroids can cause the breasts to enlarge.
 This is known as gynecomastia.
 In women, anabolic steroids will cause the voice to deepen, the clitoris to enlarge, and the breasts to shrink.
 Many of these effects are permanent (Kibble MW, et al. 1987).

-• Liver: Liver tumors are possible when orally-administered anabolic steroids are used chronically (Farrell GC, et al. 1975).
+Oral anabolic steroids can cause the development of blood-filled cysts in the liver.
+This condition is known as peliosis hepatis.
+Liver tumors are possible when orally-administered anabolic steroids are used chronically (Farrell GC, et al. 1975).

-• Heart: Chronic abuse of steroids can produce a variety of detrimental effects on the heart, including: increased left ventricle size and increased thickness of the ventricular septum (DePiccoli B, et al. 1991) and dilated cardiomyopathy (Ferrera PC, et al. 1997).
+Chronic abuse of steroids can produce a variety of detrimental effects on the heart, including: increased left ventricle size and increased thickness of the ventricular septum (DePiccoli B, et al. 1991) and dilated cardiomyopathy (Ferrera PC, et al. 1997).
 Once these anatomical changes exist, other cardiac problems are possible: cardiac arrhythmias (Nieminen MS, et al. 1996) and sudden death (Dickerman RD, et al. 1995) have been reported in weight lifters who abuse anabolic steroids.

-• Cardiovascular: Chronic use of anabolic steroids increases the risk of cardiovascular events.
+Chronic use of anabolic steroids increases the risk of cardiovascular events.
 It is thought that there are at least 4 mechanisms (Melchert RB, et al. 1995):

 - thrombosis (ie., increased tendency for blood clotting)